It is vital that you work with a web developer who is competent and reliable, and one that you can trust to help you grow and succeed online.

 What is considered to be best practice now may be ineffective, dated or even non-functional in a year’s time.

-For this reason, beware of selecting a web developer based purely on price for the initial website creation!
+For this reason, beware of selecting a web developer in Sydney based purely on price for the initial website creation!
 Selecting the lowest bidder can often result in paying a higher price in the long run.
 You want to find a designer that is passionate about what they do, knowledgeable about current best practices, and has their finger on the pulse of changes on the horizon.
 They should be familiar with multiple platforms, CMS and types of code, and be able to clearly explain why they recommend specific choices for your website.

 However, it’s not just about the code.
 Don’t overlook the importance of the human element.
 At the end of the day you want to be comfortable talking to your web developer about your ideas and vision for your website and business.
 Make sure you choose a team who you feel comfortable with, can easily communicate with and who understands your core goals and objectives.